psi4/psi4/doc/sphinxman/source/external.rst

 Most new modules in |PSIfour| are designed to run efficiently on SMP architectures via application of several thread models.
 The de facto standard for |PSIfour|
-involves using threaded BLAS/LAPACK (particularly Intel's excellent MKL package) for most tensor-like operations, OpenMP for more general operations, and Boost Threads for some special-case operations.
+involves using threaded BLAS/LAPACK (particularly Intel's excellent MKL package) for most tensor-like operations, OpenMP for more general operations, and C++ ``std::thread`` for some special-case operations.
 Note: Using OpenMP alone is a really bad idea.
 The developers make little to no effort to explicitly parallelize operations which are already easily threaded by MKL or other threaded BLAS.
 Less than 20% of the threaded code in |PSIfour| uses OpenMP, the rest is handled by